Shahaji: Early life

-Shahaji was betrothed to Jijabai, the daughter of Lakhuji Jadhav, another Maratha general in the service of Nizam Shah of Ahmednagar, when both of them were children.
+Shahaji was betrothed to Jijabai, the daughter of Lakhuji Jadhav, the Maratha Deshmukh of Sindkhed in the service of Ahmadnagar's Nizamshahi Sultanate, when both of them were children.

 Early career

-Like his father Maloji, Shahaji served in the army of Malik Ambar, the prime minister of Ahmadnagar Sultanate.
+Shahaji served in the army of Malik Ambar, the prime minister of Ahmadnagar Sultanate.
 At the time of Maloji's death in 1622, 26-year old Shahaji was a minor commander in Malik Ambar's army.
-By 1625, he held the high military position of Sar Lashkar, as suggested by a letter sent from Pune on 28 July.
+By 1625, he held the high military position of Sar Lashkar (major general), as suggested by a letter sent from Pune on 28 July.

 Ahmadnagar was involved in conflicts against the northern Mughal Empire and other Deccan Sultanates, and Shahaji kept switching his loyalty between these states.
 For example, sometime before the Battle of Bhatvadi in 1624, Shahaji and some other Maratha leaders defected to the Mughals, but shortly before the battle they returned to Ahmadnagar.
 Malik Ambar's army defeated a combined Mughal-Bijapur force in the battle.
-Subsequently, a quarrel arose between Shahaji and his cousin Kheloji Bhonsle, and in 1625 Shahaji shifted his allegiance to Bijapur, likely because he was dissatisfied with the Ahmadnagar rewarding his relatives more than him.
+Subsequently, a quarrel arose between Shahaji and his cousin Kheloji Bhonsle, and in 1625 Shahaji shifted his allegiance to Bijapur, likely because he was dissatisfied with Ahmadnagar rewarding his relatives more than him.
 He retained his jagir in the Pune region, which was disputed between Ahmadnagar and Bijapur.
 A letter dated 10 January 1626 indicates that he still held the position of Sar Lashkar.

 Ibrahim Adil Shah II, Shahaji's patron in Bijapur, died in September 1627.
 Adil Shah, a Muslim, was tolerant towards Hindus like Shahaji and saw Ahmadnagar as a buffer state between his kingdom and the Mughal Empire.
 After his death, an orthodox Muslim faction that advocated for an alliance with the Mughals against Ahmadnagar grew stronger in Bijapur.
 Amid these circumstances, Shahaji returned to Ahmadnagar in early 1628 under the patronage of Malik Ambar's son Fatah Khan.
 The power of Ahmadnagar had been declining after Malik Ambar's death in 1626, but Shahaji held a higher position there than the one he held in Bijapur.
-Meanwhile, the newly-crowned Mughal Emperor Shah Jahan launched a fresh campaign against Ahmadnagar.
+Meanwhile, the newly crowned Mughal Emperor Shah Jahan launched a fresh campaign against Ahmadnagar.
 In 1629, Shahaji led a 6,000-strong cavalry force against the Mughals in the Khandesh region but was defeated.

 In 1630, Shahaji's in-laws and patrons were murdered as a result of factional politics in the Ahmadnagar court, leading to Shahaji's defection to the Mughals along with a 2,000-strong cavalry unit.
 The Mughals sent him to occupy Junnar and Sangamner and gave these districts to him as a jagir.